 But weaknesses can heal.
 A broken bone can actually become stronger than it was before the break.
 And if a weakness doesn’t become stronger, like with the loss of sight for instance, other parts of ourself can become stronger to make up the difference.
 Weaknesses can be turned into wisdom.
 I believe that’s what they’re there for.
 My broken brain led me to a career as a therapist.
 And I’m a really good one.
 I have been honored to work with many people whose lives have brought them to their knees in weakness.
 But who now stand tall, stronger than ever.

 I currently work as the clinical director of a program in Southern California that spans across thirty cities in Los Angeles.
+I was sent to Yale for a week to be trained by the researchers there on the treatment protocals.
 This program provides preventative family focused therapy for youth at risk of developing serious mental disorders.
 Anyone, really, can become mentally ill.
-If you screen someone for emotional wellness and torture them and deprive them of sleep, they’ll eventually hit a breaking point.
+If you screen someone for emotional wellness and torture them and deprive them of sleep, they’ll eventually hit a breaking point and become psychotic.
 But some people have higher genetic risk than others.
+And some people’s lives are far more stressful than others.

 My genetic risk is higher than some, so I work really hard to keep my stress levels low.
 I supervise other therapists in teaching youth and their families to manage their stress well through improvement in problem solving skills, communications skills and a variety of coping skills, and self-soothing skills…as well as good self care.

 I believe weakness can be transformed.
 Wisdom can transcend it.
-I have seen it in my own life, and I have witnessed in the lives of the families with whom I work.
+I have seen it in my own life, and I have witnessed it in the lives of the families with whom I work.
 I have had several different mental health diagnoses throughout my life (insurance requires a diagnosis to prescribe any medication.)
-But now with a master’s degree, and training at Yale, I know that I never did fit the criteria for schizophrenia.
-I do require medication from time to time (and therefore a diagnosis)…always when traveling, and often when life stressors kick in.
+And I do require medication from time to time…always when traveling, and often when life stressors kick in.

 But to be honest, I don’t really think about the labels anymore.
 The Dr. has to put something down in his little computer so that I can get my prescriptions filled, and I don’t really care what it is.
-Although I have suffered from debilitating symptoms as times…sometimes so bad they required hospitalization, my diagnosis is not who I am.
+Although I have suffered from debilitating symptoms at times…sometimes so severe they required hospitalization, my different diagnoses are not who I am.
 In the same way someone who has cancer is not “cancer”.
 The term “She’s bipolar,” is just so strange.
 You would never say, “She’s cancer.”

 I am independent.
 I am strong.
 I am lovable and loving.
-I am quirky, a little sloppy, really goofy and somewhat unique.
+I am quirky, a little sloppy and disorganized, really goofy and flighty and somewhat unique.
 I am hardworking, and earnest, a leader, a peacemaker…a mother, lover, wife, and friend.
+I have sometimes displayed mental health symptoms, even very severe ones, but I refuse to call myself “mentally ill”.

 Sometimes my thoughts speed up, and sometimes my heart and soul feel so much pain I feel they will burst into pieces.
-At times I have trouble focusing, or remembering things, and at times, I hear a voice that many people believe is not real.
+At times I have trouble focusing, or remembering things.
+And there are moments, I hear a voice, loud and clear, that many people believe is not real.
+But this voice is my friend and has provided me with profound comfort and awe inspiring wisdom in my darkest moments.

-I am human, and as a human I am flawed.
-I feel so grateful for those around me that take a chance on me in spite of my flaws.
+Although I do, at times have symptoms, I am not “bipolar”, or schizophrenic, or “depressive”.
+I am human, and as a human I am very flawed.
+I feel so grateful for those around me that take a chance on me in spite of these flaws.
 We love each other in the best ways we know how.
 It’s not always a perfect love, but it is plentiful.
 Life can be excruciatingly difficult sometimes…but it is good.
 And I am grateful for every good moment I get.

 Even looking back at my most difficult of times, I can find little nuggets of goodness there.
 A silver lining in the darkest cloud.